 - Tap Settings.

 - Turn on Always BCC Myself.

-Our guide continues below with additional information on copying yourself on iPhone emails, including pictures of these steps.
+Our guide continues below with additional information on copying yourself on iPhone emails with the always BCC myself iPhone setting, including pictures of these steps.

 The alarm on the iPhone is one of the device’s more useful utilities.
 But if you dislike the sound that plays then you should check out our change alarm sound iPhone tutorial for more information.